Public Sector in Scotland

 Successfully verified efficiency savings of £3m a year.

-- The scheme is now a proven success with externally audited and verified energy savings approaching £3million a year.
+- The scheme is now a proven success with externally audited and verified energy savings over £3million a year.

 - Retention payments linked to performance ensure there is a focus on delivered energy saving achievements rather than relying on upfront projections and estimates.